menglongguo/website/_projects/MiscProj.md

 ### 3d Printer Failure Notes

 This was a quick idea to laser-cut generic 3d printer failure notes on post-it notes for the makerspace.
-I like to indulge the sporadic design spark, especially for quick projects testing new techniques.
+I like to indulge the sporadic design spark, especially for quick projects testing new techniques!

 ![3d failure](/website/assets/images/11printnotes.jpg)